junghoon2/kube-books/ch11/rook/Documentation/ceph-monitoring.md

 Each Rook Ceph cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).

 If you do not have Prometheus running, follow the steps below to enable monitoring of Rook.
-If your cluster already contains a Prometheus instance, it will automatically discover Rooks scrape endpoint using the standard `prometheus.io/scrape` and `prometheus.io/port` annotations.
+If your cluster already contains a Prometheus instance, it will automatically discover Rook's scrape endpoint using the standard `prometheus.io/scrape` and `prometheus.io/port` annotations.

 > **NOTE**: This assumes that the Prometheus instances is searching all your Kubernetes namespaces for Pods with these annotations.